MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

 Organizations can start their DLP journey from several different points:

 - With a platform focus, like wanting to protect information in Teams Chat and Channel messages or on Windows 10 or 11 devices
-- Knowing the sensitive information they want to prioritize protecting, such as health care records, and jumping in by defining policies to protect it
+- Knowing the sensitive information they want to prioritize protecting, such as health care records, and going straight to defining policies to protect it
-- With discovery and categorization, because they don't know what their sensitive information is, where it is, and who is doing what with it
+- Without knowing what their sensitive information is, where it is, or who is doing what with it; so, they start with discovery and categorization and take a more methodical approach
-- By defining policies as a starting place (without knowing what their sensitive information is, where it is, or who is doing what with it) and then using those outcomes to refine their policies
+- Without knowing what their sensitive information is, where it is, or who is doing what with it, they go straight to defining policies and then using those outcomes to refine them
-- Knowing that they need to implement the full Microsoft Purview Information Protection stack, with a plan to take a longer term, methodical approach
+- Knowing that they need to implement the full Microsoft Purview Information Protection stack, and a plan to take a longer term, methodical approach

 These are just some examples of how customers can approach DLP.
-It doesn't matter where you start from.
-DLP is flexible enough to accommodate various types of information protection journeys from start to a fully realized data loss prevention strategy.
+It doesn't matter where you start from; DLP is flexible enough to accommodate various types of information protection journeys from start to a fully realized data loss prevention strategy.

 ## Overview of planning process